emcconville/wand/docs/test.rst

    $ pytest --skip-slow

-Be default, tests include regression testing for the PDF format.
+By default, tests include regression testing for the PDF format.
 Test cases will fail if the system does not include `Ghostscript`_ binaries.
 You can skip PDF dependent tests with ``--skip-pdf`` option: